Notice – 10/25/2021

 For Registered Dental Hygienists and UH Manoa Bachelor of Science Dental Hygiene Graduates

-The School of Nursing and Dental Hygiene offers Registered Dental Hygienist (RDH) and graduates from the UH BS Dental Hygiene Program the opportunity to expand their knowledge, improve oral health outcomes for children, and develop clinical skills in pediatrics with a focus on children 0-5 years of age.
+The Nancy Atmospera-Walch School of Nursing offers Registered Dental Hygienist (RDH) and graduates from the UH BS Dental Hygiene Program the opportunity to expand their knowledge, improve oral health outcomes for children, and develop clinical skills in pediatrics with a focus on children 0-5 years of age.

 The Advanced Professional Certificate for Expanded Function Dental Hygiene (EFDH) in Pediatrics program is a cohort-model designed to be completed in 9 months of full-time study.
 Didactic courses will be delivered in an online platform.
 Clinical experiences focus on providing hands-on oral care to keiki in the community using standard office dental equipment as well as mobile dental equipment in various community settings across the state.
 EFDH graduates will have a competitive advantage for employment in pediatric dental practices, school-based health centers, and other non-traditional sites.